4W4I5/Semester-7-Notes/PDC/Sessional 2 Prep/Sessional 2 Prep Notes.md

 		- Same value/array is sent to every proc including itself i.e. buffer can be overwritten during sending
 		- Sending buffer is also used as a receiving buffer
 	- ### Scatter (MPI_Scatter)
+		- Send a portion(send_count) of a given array to each proc
+		- Separate buffers for sending and receiving
 	- ### ScatterV (MPI_ScatterV)
+		- Similar to Scatter, defines an array for send_count to specify which proc gets how many elements
+		- use of `displs`, determines the offset for the proc results. i.e. a displs value of 3 for proc 2 would mean to store the first result at index 3 in the result arr
+			- its a cumulative sum of the send_count arr, if no gap is to be taken in b/w proc results
 	- ### Gather (MPI_Gather)
+		- Receive data from each proc and store into an array on calling proccess
+		- send_count/recv_count is used to specify how many elements are _gathered_ and stored from each proc simultaneously
+			- if each proc had arr of size 2, the resulting array would be `p1-0, p1-1, p2-0, p-1...` where pX is the process
 	- ### AllGather (MPI_Allgather)
+		- Similar to Gather, however the result is received by each and every process incl itself
 	- ### AllToAll (MPI_Alltoall)
+		- - Similar to AllGather, however the result is sent to each and every process incl itself and then received by all.
 	- ### GatherV (MPI_GatherV)
+		- Similar to Gather, defines an array for send_count to specify which proc receives how many elements
+		- use of `displs`, determines the offset for the proc results. i.e. a displs value of 3 for proc 2 would mean to store the first result at index 3 in the result arr
+			- its a cumulative sum of the send_count arr, if no gap is to be taken in b/w proc results
 	- ### AllGatherV (MPI_AllgatherV)
+		- Similar to AllGather, defines a send_count buffer and a displs buffer
 	- ### AllToAllV (MPI_AlltoallV)
+		- Similar to AllToAll, defines a send_count buffer and a displs buffer
 - ## Synchronization
 	- ### Barrier (MPI_Barrier)
 		- Wait until all procs have called MPI_Barrier